Muhlenbergia capillaris Muhlenbergia capillaris

 This perennial is attractive individually but really makes a big show when used in a mass planting.
 Pink muhly grass can reach a height of 4 feet and a width of 3 feet.
 Give it plenty of sunshine and transplant into soil that is well drained.

 A North American native, pink muhly grass sounds too good to be true.
 Long-lived, with little to no insect or disease pests and highly resistant to deer grazing, this ornamental grass is perfect for the low-maintenance garden.
-Muhly grass tolerates heat, humidity, drought, and poor soil.
+Muhly grass tolerates heat, humidity, drought, poor soil and is highly salt tolerant.

 Regions: Mountains, Piedmont, Coastal Plain